Sheytoo/data-dive/mysql-install.md

 ---

 And there you have it!
 You've successfully installed MySQL on your Linux system.
-Inspired by [How To Install MySQL on Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04) that I invite you to read.
+Inspired by <a href="https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04" target="_blank">How To Install MySQL on Ubuntu 22.04</a> that I invite you to read.